 How to calculate APR on money you borrow

 If you’re shopping for a loan or credit card, you may notice something called the annual percentage rate (APR).
-APR represents the annual cost of borrowing money.
+APR represents the annual cost to borrow money.
 Knowing about APR can help you compare credit offers and find the one that’s best for you.
-But different factors—like loan type or creditworthiness—can influence the APR you’re offered.
+But different factors—like the loan type or your creditworthiness—can influence the APR you’re offered.

 • APR represents the annual cost of borrowing money, shown as a percentage.